"Songs make history and history makes songs."

 What is the Great American Songbook?

 An enduring canon of the most important and influential American popular songs and jazz standards that began in the early 20th century and continues to be written today.
-Learn more and hear from our founder, Michael Feinstein.
+Learn more and experience the Songbook with our founder, Michael Feinstein.

-National youth music intensive takes place July 16-23
+National youth music intensive now in 15th year

 About: With a mission to inspire and educate by celebrating the music that many have now coined the “Great American Songbook”, The Great American Songbook Foundation is a 501(c)(3) nonprofit organization that is unique in its focus and ambitious in its efforts to become the authority in regards to the history, culture and continuing artistic legacy of America’s original popular song.
 Learn more.